ivadpey/odin-recipes/README.md

 # odin-recipes
 Building a recipes website as part of the Odin Project.
-Using only HTML
+Using only HTML and CSS for now.